christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 surprise attacks of small cells disabled bridges and important connections to the east.

-A provisional government in Narva was declared over television and radio, while internet connections in large parts of Europe cut off.
+A provisional government in Narva was declared over television and radio, while internet connections in large parts of eastern Europe were disrupted.
 The _Narva Socialist People's Republic_ was proclaimed with the borders of the former Ida Viru, and all crossings were to remain closed until further notice.
 But with the threat of a civil war on everyones mind, most people fled westward and clogged every street into Europe's youngest republic.

 Refugees fleeing to the West quickly overwhelmed peacekeeping forces, who tried to keep the main roads and connections out of Ida Viru open.
 This hindered the now mostly mobilized estonian armed forces from quickly intervening, as the few intact roads were full of civilian cars.